 Some Lantana cultivars produce shiny blue/purple ornamental drupes, which are poisonous if eaten.
 If this is a concern, then purchase sterile varieties.
 Research shows that Lantana has an allelopathic effect, i.e., it releases biochemicals that can affect nearby plant life.
 This is more likely to be a problem in places like Florida where Lantana has become invasive and is altering the plant community.
 If this is a concern, then growing it in a pot should mitigate adverse effects.
 Lantana, which is deer-resistant, attracts bumble bees, hummingbirds, butterflies (e.g., eastern tiger and other swallowtails, monarch, various skippers) and moths like snowberry clearwing.
 According to “Capital Naturalist” Alonso Abugattas, pollinators may favor the species Lantana montevidensis.

 This Mexican native annual easily grows 1–2 feet tall in full sun and self-seeds in optimal conditions.
 Blooms appear late spring until frost without deadheading.
 Although Master Gardeners have observed syrphid flies and butterflies on the flowers, Melampodium does not have a reputation for attracting myriad pollinators.
-Regardless, its abundance, color, and continuity of bloom even in hot and humid areas make it a welcome addition to a pollinator garden.
+Regardless, its abundance, color, and continuity of bloom even in hot and humid areas make it a welcome addition to a pollinator garden or sunny border.